-2.1 OVERVIEW OF THE 2014-2020 CROSS-BORDER COOPERATION PROGRAMME AND THE 2015-2017 CBC ACTION PROGRAMME
+2.1 OVERVIEW OF THE 2014-2020 CROSS-BORDER COOPERATION PROGRAMME

-The 2014-2020 CBC programme Serbia-Montenegro was approved by Commission Implementing Decision C(2014) 9423 of 10 December 2014.
-The adopted 2014-2020 programme constitutes the CBC cooperation strategy for the border region, setting out among others the list of geographical eligible areas, the area context, the programme thematic priorities and the indicative budget allocations for the 7 years period.
+The 2014-2020 cross-border cooperation (CBC) programme Serbia-Montenegro was approved by Commission Implementing Decision C(2014) 9423 of 10 December 2014.
+The adopted 2014-2020 programme constitutes the CBC cooperation strategy for the border region, setting out, among others, the list of geographical eligible areas, the area context, the programme thematic priorities and the indicative budget allocations for the 7 years period.

-The 2014-2020 CBC programmes also serve as a reference for the adoption of the CBC action programmes.
-The 2015-2017 CBC action programme aims at providing assistance for cross-border cooperation in the thematic areas spelled out in the 2014-2020 programme (as indicated in section 2.2).
+The 2014-2020 CBC programme also serves as a reference for the adoption of the CBC action programmes.
+The 2018-2020 CBC action programme aims at providing assistance for cross-border cooperation in the thematic areas spelled out in the 2014-2020 programme (as indicated in section 2.2).